mmunagala/K8vsOcf/README.md

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

 Docker-compose file is included in the project.
-Navigate to examplr-voting-app and run following command to build and run it Docker desktop.
+Navigate to example-voting-app and run following command to build and run it Docker desktop.

 ```
 docker-compose up -d